128technology/docs/docs/config_basics.md

 ### Restoring the Candidate

 Similar to copying and pasting the output of `compare config candidate running` into the PCLI, there is a specific command for reverting the entire candidate configuration back to the running configuration's state.
-The command `restore config running` resets the candidate back to the system's runtime configuration.
+The command `restore config running` resets the candidate back to the system's runtime configuration, and deletes the candidate configuration.

 From the GUI, use the **Revert to Running** button in the navigation bar near the top of the window to accomplish the same goal.